 02 of 06

-Euchre is subject to some of the same strategies as other trick-taking games, but two big differences change Euchre strategy quite a bit.
-Learning how to bid in Euchre is the first step to becoming a better player.
+Euchre is subject to some of the same strategies as other trick-taking games, but the limited number of tricks you can get per round and luck of the draw changes euchre strategy quite a bit.
+Learning how to bid in euchre is vital to becoming a better player.

 03 of 06